xively/XivelyObjectiveC/README.md

 ### Collections

-COSMFeedCollection, COSMDatastreamCollection and COSMDatapoints are container classes for multiple models.
+COSMFeedCollection, COSMDatastreamCollection and COSMDatapoints are container classes for models.

 COSMFeedCollection can also __fetch__ feeds from Cosm whilst specifying request parameters so the fetch will return a filtered set of feeds, or feeds based on a historical query.

+COSMDatapointCollection can also __save__ all its new datapoints to Cosm.

 ### Setting the API Key